dotnet/iot/src/devices/ShiftRegister/README.md

 sr.ShiftByte(0b_1000_1101);
 ```

-The following diagram demonstrates the required wiring for using the SN74HC595 with GPIO.
+The following [diagram](../Sn74hc595/sn74hc595-minimal-led-bar-graph.fzz) demonstrates the required wiring for using the SN74HC595 with minimal mapping.
 Other shift registers will be similar.

 ![sn74hc595-led-bar-graph-spi_bb](../Sn74hc595/sn74hc595-minimal-led-bar-graph_bb.png)